 I recall some TV show that followed a sometimes angry young woman around high school.
-At one point after being frustrated by her girlfriends il-confident comments claimed “I’m going to have to start another women’s movement; obviously the first one didn’t take!”
-I’m not saying that the proliferation of “cuddle” comments are a direct affront to the women’s movement, but I’m pretty sure that if some cranky man, or woman prefaced each rude service comment with, “sugar, honey”, or “tootsie” for that reason, it would not go over well.
-It has also occurred to me that I may be taking this all a little too serious, and making more out of this than I should………SO, I Googled “Waitress’s calling me Honey.”
+At one point after being frustrated by her girlfriends il-confident comments claimed: “I’m going to have to start another women’s movement; obviously the first one didn’t take!”
+I’m not saying that the proliferation of “cuddle” comments are a direct affront to the women’s movement, but I’m pretty sure that if some cranky man, or woman prefaced each rude service comment with, “sugar, honey”, or “Tootsie” for that reason, it would not go over well.
+It has also occurred to me that I may be taking this all a little too serious, and making more out of this than I should………So, I Googled “Waitress’s calling me Honey.”
 Wow, there is a serious problem here as I am not the only one to find this odd.
-The country seems to be filling with this behaviour and I thought it was on the way out.
+The country seems to be filling with this behavior and I thought it was on the way out.
 Truck Stop Heaven; here we come!